rajasegar/ember-tailwind-codemod/README.md

 ## FAQs
 ### Will the codemod automatically setup Tailwind for our projects?
-NO, the codemod will only do the conversion to Tailwind utilities, you have to manually setup Tailwind for your Ember project.
+**NO**, the codemod will only do the conversion to Tailwind utilities, you have to manually setup Tailwind for your Ember project.
 You can take a look at the following resources for the same:
 - https://github.com/embermap/ember-cli-tailwind
 - https://embermap.com/topics/using-functional-css-with-ember/getting-started-with-tailwind-css